The Weight Stigma of Before-and-After Weight Loss Pictures

 In my journey as a health coach, but also through my personal battle with weight management and body image, I’ve come to understand that health is a holistic concept.
 It’s about nourishing the mind, body, and soul, not just shedding kilos.
 Focusing solely on external transformation neglects the internal changes that matter the most.

-Take the prevalent use of keto diets, for instance, promising rapid weight loss.
+Think of keto diets, for example, promising rapid weight loss.
 While the numbers on the scale might decrease, the toll it takes on overall health is often hidden behind the compelling before-and-after pictures.
 Losing weight doesn’t always equate to being healthier; it’s about adopting sustainable habits that promote well-being in the long run.

 A before-and-after picture alone doesn’t provide insights into the individual’s mental health.
 It doesn’t reveal whether the weight loss journey brought emotional liberation from overeating or if it was just another self-destructive process.
 The latter could result in eventual weight gain, leaving the person in a deteriorated mental and physical state compared to before the weight loss.